Review and road test of the Fiat 500X

 Design and Build

-Inside, the cabin has been lightly updated with a body-coloured dash fascia panel.
+Inside with all variants, the cabin has been lightly updated in revent times, with a body-coloured dash fascia panel.
 As before, there's wrap-around bolstering and arm rests placed in the centre console and on the door trims to aid relaxed cruising.
-The key change is probably the incorporation on all model's of Fiat's latest generation 7-inch centre-dash infotainment screen.
+If you haven't checked out a 500X since its original launch, the key change you'll probably notice is the incorporation on all model's of Fiat's latest generation 7-inch centre-dash infotainment screen.
 This includes the brand's 'Uconnect LIVE' features - things like music streaming with Deezer and TuneIn, news from Reuters, connected navigation from Rom Tom LIVE and the option to keep in touch with friends via Facebook Check-in and Twitter.
 The back seat remains pretty snug but you get a decent 350-litre luggage compartment which can be extended using the Fold&Tumble rear seats and the fold-flat front passenger seat.

 Market and Model

-The Uconnect set-up offers real time traffic information and lane guidance, plus Google Play Music, among other music services.
+The Uconnect centre-dash infoptainment set-up fitted across the range offers real time traffic information and lane guidance, plus Google Play Music, among other music services.
 Furthermore, customers can stay in touch with Uconnect LIVE services.
 Users who download the free Uconnect LIVE app from the App Store or Google Play Store to their smartphone can fully exploit the benefits of Uconnect LIVE, including music streaming with Deezer and TuneIn, news from Reuters, plus connected navigation with TomTom LIVE.
 In addition, they can stay in touch with friends via Facebook check-in and Twitter.

 Cost of Ownership

 The market for boutique small Crossovers such as the 500X isn't anything like as price sensitive as those of other small cars and cost of ownership figures consequently come a bit further down the priorities scale.
 Nevertheless, the 500X utilises engines from other Fiat Group models where buyers are putting the budget under a bit more scrutiny.
-The unit most UK buyers will choose, the 1.0-litre three cylindr petrol, returns some decent efficiency figures; netting 47.1mpg on the combined cycle with emissions of 139g/km.
+The unit most UK buyers will choose, the 1.0-litre three cylinder petrol, returns some decent efficiency figures; netting up to 45.6mpg on the combined cycle with emissions of up to 140g/km.
+For the 1.3-litre auto variant, it's up to 44.1mpg and the CO2 return best is 145g/km.

 You can also do your bit on the frugality side in this model, thanks to the clever 'eco:Drive LIVE' system that's built into the centre-dash infotainment screen.
 Fiat says it's a bit like having a personal trainer on board.
 This electronic coach isn't looking to fight the flab, but instead is looking to trim your figures rather than your figure; specifically those for fuel and CO2 efficiency.
 Earlier versions of the 'eco:Drive' system did this by monitoring your driving style, then producing a report you had to download onto a USB stick, then view on your home PC - which was all a bit nerdish.
 Here, it's all done with live assistance, analysing your driving in real time and making suggestions instantly displayed on the dash-mounted UConnect infotainment screen.